What's the deal with Marvel's Eternals? Everything you need to know as the first trailer lands

-Marvel Cinematic Universe fans will be returning the movies in the latter half of 2021 -- Black Widow is coming to theaters and Disney Plus Premiere Access in July, with Shang-Chi and the Legend of the Ten Rings hitting theaters in September and Spider-Man: No Way Home following in December, but there's another major MCU movie on the way.
-The debut of alien superteam the Eternals was pushed back a year due to the pandemic, but its first trailer landed on Monday and revealed how long these characters have living on Earth.
+The Marvel Cinematic Universe is coming back strong in the latter half of 2021 with Black Widow, Shang-Chi and the Legend of the Ten Rings, Spider-Man: No Way Home and -- drumroll, please -- Eternals.
+The debut of this alien superteam movie was pushed back a year due to the pandemic, but the first Eternals trailer landed May 24 and revealed that they've been secretly living on Earth for a very long time indeed.

-The movie is directed by Chloé Zhao, who just won a pair of Oscars for her film Nomadland, and written by cousins Matthew and Ryan Firpo.
-It comes out Nov.
+The movie is directed by Chloé Zhao, who just won a pair of Oscars for her film Nomadland, and is written by cousins Matthew and Ryan Firpo.
+Eternals is set for release on Nov.
 5.

 Who exactly are Marvel's Eternals?

-They're the next superpowered group to join the MCU, and Marvel Studios has assembled an incredible cast -- including Angelina Jolie, Kit Harington and super-buff Wolverine cosplayer Kumail Nanjiani -- to fill out the team.
+They're the next superpowered group to join the MCU.
+Marvel Studios has assembled an incredible cast -- including Angelina Jolie, Kit Harington and super-buff Wolverine cosplayer Kumail Nanjiani -- to fill out the team.

-The official synopsis noted that the Eternals are "ancient aliens who have been living on Earth in secret for thousands of years."
+The official synopsis describes the Eternals as "ancient aliens who have been living on Earth in secret for thousands of years."

 "Following the events of Avengers: Endgame, an unexpected tragedy forces them out of the shadows to reunite against mankind's most ancient enemy, The Deviants," it reads.

+After the trailer dropped, fans wondered how the Eternals could remain in hiding through the various catastrophes that have befallen MCU Earth, spawning some delightful memes on social media.

-The movie's first poster dropped on Monday too, and it gives off some serious sci-fi vibes.
+The movie's first poster appeared on May 24, too, and gives off some serious sci-fi vibes.

 - Angelina Jolie as "fierce warrior" Thena.